madhavkhoslaa/madhavkhoslaa.github.io/content/draft/FunctionalRust.md

 For more information about this error, try `rustc --explain E0308`.
 error: could not compile `playground` due to previous error
 ```
-When we disect the error(Rust has best errors btw) we see that on the second time the compiler says that "expected `usize` found `u8`" and then gives a suggestion.
+When we dissect the error(Rust has the best errors btw) we see that on the second time the compiler says that "expected `usize` found `u8`" and then gives a suggestion.

-So we learn that a closure takes the first arguments type and return type as the type signature of the closure.
+So we learn that closure takes the first arguments type and return type as the type signature of the closure.

 ## Playing with closures(again)